 Website: Usually run by businesses

-Blog: Dynamic in nature as blogs are most often updated with fresh articles on day to day basis.
+Blog: Dynamic in nature as blogs are most often updated with fresh content on a day-to-day basis.

 Website: Static in nature as web-pages are occasionally updated with fresh content